ppy/osu-wiki/wiki/Shortcut_Key_Reference/en.md

 # Shortcut Key Reference

-There are many shortcuts in osu! that can be utilized while ingame or while idle at any screen.
+There are many shortcuts in osu! that can be utilized while in-game or while idle at any screen.
 They are listed out with their functions below.

 Note, some of these keys can be changed in the [Options](/wiki/Options/)!